Want to learn more about breaking into B2B writing? Join the Five Figure Writer community to watch a free webinar and get started.

 Finally, B2B audiences take in information in the marketing age in many different ways.
 B2B writing can take the form of blog posts and articles on a company’s website, or articles via a high-traffic publication like Forbes or Inc.

-B2B audiences also might need to recieve content in the form of press releases, white papers, and case studies, each of which have their own format, best practices, and price points.
+B2B audiences also might need to receive content in the form of press releases, white papers, and case studies, each of which have their own format, best practices, and price points.

 If it sounds like B2B writing could be a good fit for you, don’t waste another minute writing for low-paying content mills.